Austan Goolsbee: Service in Obama administration

-Goolsbee was nominated by Obama to serve on the Council of Economic Advisers on his first day in office.
+Goolsbee was nominated by President Obama to serve on the Council of Economic Advisers.
 Goolsbee was confirmed by the Senate on March 10, 2009.
-He concurrently served as chief economist and chief of staff at the Economic Recovery Advisory Board.
-He was designated chair of the Council on September 10, 2010 succeeding Christina Romer.
+He was designated chair of the Council on September 10, 2010, succeeding Christina Romer.
+He concurrently served as chief economist and chief of staff at the Economic Recovery Advisory Board chaired by Paul Volcker.
+Goolsbee called Volcker his great mentor and one of his personal heroes.
+He joked that his life's goal was to try to be 80% Paul Volcker and 20% Muhammad Ali.